mtumilowicz/zio2-fiber-workshop/README.txt

             * join on a fiber that is interrupted will itself become interrupted

 ### high level methods
-* To execute actions in parallel, the zipPar method can be used:
-    * The zipPar combinator has resource-safe semantics.
-If one computation fails, the other computation will be interrupted, to prevent wasting resources.
-* Two actions can be raced, which means they will be executed in parallel, and the value of the first action that completes successfully will be returned.
-    * The race combinator is resource-safe, which means that if one of the two actions returns a value, the other one will be interrupted, to prevent wasting resources.
 * usually you don't work with fork & join but with higher level operators:
+    * `ZIO#foreachPar`
+    * `ZIO#zipPar`
+        * execute actions in parallel
-  * ZIO#foreachPar
+        * has resource-safe semantics
+            * if one computation fails, the other computation will be interrupted, to prevent wasting resources
-  * ZIO#zipPar
+    * `ZIO#race`
+        * value of the first action that completes successfully will be returned
-  * ZIO#race
+        * has resource-safe semantics
+            * if one of the two actions returns a value, the other one will be interrupted, to prevent wasting resources